 The investigator will prepare a preliminary report that fairly summarizes the relevant evidence.
-After the investigation has been concluded, the parties will be notified in writing of the opportunity to inspect and review the preliminary report and any additional information gathered, and at least 10 days to submit a written response for the investigator to consider before the report is completed.
+After the investigation has been concluded, the parties will be notified in writing of the opportunity to inspect and review the preliminary report and any additional information gathered, and no more than ten (10) days to submit a written response for the investigator to consider before the report is completed.
 Responses may not exceed ten (10) double-spaced pages in length.

-The parties and their advisors must sign a Non-Disclosure Agreement before the College will permit access to the report, other information gathered, or any other information deemed by the College to be confidential or sensitive in nature.
-If the College determines that the Agreement has been violated in any manner, the College will take any and all action deemed appropriate at the time, including disciplinary action against the offending party.
+The parties and their Advisors must sign a Non-Disclosure Agreement (NDA) before the College will permit access to the report, other information gathered, or any other information deemed by the College to be confidential or sensitive in nature.
+If the College determines that the Agreement has been violated in any manner, the College will take all action deemed appropriate at the time, including disciplinary action against the offending party.

-Within 5 business days of the date that written responses are due, the parties will be informed of conduct charges and will be provided with the opportunity to inspect and review the Final Investigative Report not less than 10 days prior to date scheduled for a hearing.
-The Report will fairly summarize relevant evidence.
-The parties also will be informed as to the identity of the hearing officer(s) and given an opportunity to challenge a hearing officer based on a conflict of interest or bias (any challenge must be substantiated and factual).
-Either party may request to participate in the hearing in a location or space separated from the other party.
-The College may determine that the hearing will be conducted virtually, or that some participants will participate in person and others will participate virtually and remotely.
+Within fifteen (15) days of the scheduled hearing date the parties will receive their final investigative report, their hearing notification letter, including all final charges, and any hearing related information (including, but not limited to, the hearing date, time, location, decisionmaker(s)/hearing administrator information, etc.).
+When parties are informed of their respective decision-maker(s)/hearing administrator they will be given an opportunity to challenge the designated person(s) based on a conflict of interest or bias (any challenge must be substantiated and factual and based in fact versus perception).
+Either party may request to participate in the hearing in a location or space separate from the other party.
+The College may determine that the hearing will be conducted virtually, or that some participants will participate in- person and others will participate virtually and remotely.